BastianGanze/weebsync/README.md

 #### renumber
 A function to add or subtract from a number you captured in your regex group.
 The regex group capture must be a number only, no other characters!

+# Plugins
+Create a `plugins` folder in the same folder you are running the application or adjust WEEB_SYNC_PLUGIN_DIR to store them wherever you want.
+Each folder in the `plugins` folder is one plugin.
+The name of that folder doesn't matter but a `index.mjs` file needs to exist inside the folder.
+To see how to write plugins, take a look at `plugins/plexanisync/index.mjs`.

 # Run as Docker container
 Make sure the volume points to a correct, absolute and existing path on your filesystem.
 ```